holaplex/hub-docs/docs/hub/developers/update-mint.md

 - Creator(s)

 ### Update an NFT
-Update support is currently API-only.
-We are working to add update to Hub Console as well.
+Update support is available both through the HUB UI and the Hub Console as well.
 You can interact with our API at [https://api.holaplex.com/](https://api.holaplex.com/) using an access token from your Hub organization.

 ```graphql
 mutation UpdateMint($input:UpdateMintInput!) {